The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?: Predators and Preys

 \item[$E_2 = (+ \infty, 0)$] Only preys, no predators.
 If $x(0) >0$ and $y(0)=0$, $x(t) = x(0) \, e^{at}$ and $y(t) = 0 \forall t>0$.
 The population of preys grows indefinitely because in the limit $\lim_{t \to + \infty} x(t) = + \infty$.

 \item[$E_3 = (c/d, a/b)$] Preys and predators coexist.
-In this case, the model settles in a limit cycle where the populations of preys and predators escillate in turn. \end{description}
+In the basic Lotka-Voltera, the two species co-exist in a limit cycle where both populations oscillate. \end{description} where $E_* = (x^*, y^*)$ are the equilibrium coordinates.

-The third case obtains if a Lyapunov function exists with minimum at $E_3$, in which case limit cycles exist along its contour lines.
-One possible Lyapunov function is \cite{takeuchi-96}:
+Let us look for individual behavior that makes $E_3$ sustain itself.
+One possible Lyapunov function for the Lotka-Volterra model is \cite{takeuchi-96}:

-with~$a$, $b$, $c$ and~$b$ as in eq.~(\ref{eq:lotka-volterra}).
+with~$a$, $b$, $c$ and~$b$ as in eq.~\ref{eq:lotka-volterra}.

-It is possible to show that eq.~(\ref{eq:lyapounov}) exists if coefficients~$a$ and~$d$ are sufficiently small whereas coefficients~$b$ and~$c$ are sufficiently large (see \S~(\ref{app:lyapounov})).
+It is possible to show that $E_3$ appears if coefficients~$a$ and~$d$ are sufficiently small and coefficients~$b$ and~$c$ are sufficiently large (see \S~\ref{app:lyapunov}).
 In other words, preys and predators are more likely to co-exist if preys do not grow too quickly and, furthermore, their growth is effectively checked by predators.
-Predators in their turn should grow with preys, but they must quickly slow down their growth as soon as their number increases.
+Predators in their turn should grow with preys, but they must quickly slow down their growth as soon as their population becomes too large.

-Let us turn to an agent-based version of the Lotka-Volterra model in order to analyze what behavioural algorithms take the system into~$E_1$, $E_2$ or~$E_3$, respectively.
-Henceforth, we shall use Wilensky and Reisman's \emph{Wolf Sheep Predation} model \cite{wilensky-97} \cite{wilensky-reisman-06CI} in the \emph{NetLogo}~\footnote{\emph{NetLogo} is freely available at https://ccl.northwestern.edu/netlogo/} library.
-In order to experiment with this model we added additional features.
-Our extended version is available at \emph{OpenABM}~\footnote{Our extended model is available at www.comses.net/codebases/0eada5b3-3d18-4fc6-92af-841ff0971d28/}.
+Let us turn to the discrete-time, agent-based version of the Lotka-Volterra model in order to analyze what behavioral algorithms take the system into either~$E_1$, $E_2$ or~$E_3$, respectively.
+Notably, moving onto computational models based on heterogeneous interacting agents implies that Technical Qualification~\ref{qualification:heterogeneity} applies.
+In particular, I move from Wilensky and Reisman's \emph{Wolf Sheep Predation} model \cite{wilensky-97} \cite{wilensky-reisman-06CI}~\footnote{Available in \href{https://ccl.northwestern.edu/netlogo}{NetLogo}, models' library.} to modify its behavioral algorithms in subsequent steps~\footnote{This \href{www.comses.net/codebases/0eada5b3-3d18-4fc6-92af-841ff0971d28/}{extended version} is available at \href{https://www.comses.net/}{CoMSES}.}

-In this computational, discrete agent-based model, $E_3$ never sustains itself.
-With Wilensky and Reisman's default parameter values, this model quickly runs into either~$E_1$ ($39.2 \%$ of the times in $1,000$ runs) or~$E_2$ ($60.8 \%$ of the times in $1,000$ runs).
-Wilensky and Reisman obtained stable cycles by adding ``grass'' to the model, which is a renewable source of energy for preys \cite{wilensky-reisman-06CI}.
-Correspondingly, users must either select the ``sheep-wolves'' or the ``sheep-wolves-grass'' model version before running their model.
+In Wilensky and Reisman's Lotka-Volterra, $E_3$ almost never sustains itself.
+Specifically, $E_1$ (both preys and predators disappear) was observed $41\%$ of the times, $E_2$ (only preys survive) $58.7\%$ of the times whereas only $0.3\%$ of the times the two species managed to co-exist (see Appendix~\ref{app:agent-based-LV} for details).
+Indeed, Wilensky and Reisman had to add a renewable source of energy for preys in order to obtain stable cycles \cite{wilensky-reisman-06CI}.